Leonardo-Blanger/bmp280-iio/README.md

 echo 1 > /sys/bus/iio/devices/iio:device0/scan_elements/in_pressure_en
 ```

-You can also check other buffer configurations on `scan_elements`.
-Reading from the `*_index` files returns the index of channels in the capture.
+You can also check other buffer configurations inside `scan_elements`.
+Reading from `scan_elements/*_index` returns the index of channels in the capture.
 The captured data from enabled channels is written into the buffer sorted by this index.
 For instance, for our two enabled channels:

 ``` bash
 $ cat /sys/bus/iio/devices/iio:device0/scan_elements/in_temp_index